JereKuusela/valheim-world_edit_commands/publish/README.md

 	- Adds a new parameter `within` to the `terrain` command to include only terrain within a given altitude range.
 	- Adds new parameters `max` and `min` to the `terrain` command which allow capping the terrain altitude.
 	- Adds a new parameter `delta` to the `terrain` command which allow directly setting the height difference.
+	- Adds a new parameter `center` to the `object` command which allow setting the rotation center point and overriding the player's position.
+	- Adds a new parameter `respawn` to the `object` command which allow reseting loot chests, pickables and spawn points.
 	- Adds support for replacing the character _ with a space bar in crafter names.
 	- Adds min-max support to the `pos` parameter of the `spawn_object` command.
 	- Changes the `parameter` reset of the `terrain` command to ignore `smooth` parameter and also reset the terrain paint.